sujith-kamme/Project-ISQL/README.md

+## Getting Started

-To run the project, please go through the following instructions.
+To run the project, follow these instructions:

-1. Install dependencies
+1. **Install Dependencies:**
-  •	pandas
+   - pandas
-  •	OS
+   - OS
-  •	tabulate: (pip3 install tabulate)
+   - tabulate (install with `pip3 install tabulate`)
-  •	JSON
+   - JSON
-  •	CSV
+   - CSV

+2. **Caution:**
-2. Caution: Make no changes in the directory structure as it might affect the code.
+   Make no changes in the directory structure, as it might affect the code.

+3. **Run:**
-3. Run main.py file.
-After successful run, application starts and you'll be greeted with "Welcome to ISQL".
+   Execute the `main.py` file.
+After a successful run, the application will start, and you'll be greeted with "Welcome to ISQL."

-**Important instructions**
+## Important Instructions

+1. **Spacing:**
-1. Space is mandatory between keywords, operators, and conditions or else the code would fail.
+   Space is mandatory between keywords, operators, and conditions, or else the code would fail.

+2. **String Handling:**
-2. ISQL tolerates not using quotes for a single word string.
-For string that contains more than one word, quotes are mandatory.
+   ISQL tolerates not using quotes for a single-word string.
+For strings that contain more than one word, quotes are mandatory.

+3. **Restarting Application:**
-3. Each time you exit and re-run the application, you would have to use “goto <database name>” or else application halts.
+   Each time you exit and re-run the application, use “goto <database name>” to avoid halting the application.

+Feel free to explore the power of Project ISQL, and if you encounter any issues, please check the documentation or reach out to me for assistance.

+Happy querying! 🚀